-- (a) Motions.
-Each motion for summary judgment must be accompanied by a separately filed "Statement statement of undisputed facts of Undisputed Facts" which that must specify each of the material facts relied upon in support of the motion; and which cites to the particular portions of any pleading, affidavit, declaration, deposition, interrogatory answer, admission or other document relied upon to establish that fact.
-Eevidence on which the party relies.
-The statement of undisputed facts will not be counted towards the applicable page limit in LR 9014(e)(1).
-The moving party also must also file as an exhibit to the statement of undisputed facts all of the evidentiary documents that are cited in the moving papers. - (b) Stipulated Facts.
-All parties in interest may file jointly file a stipulation setting forth a statement of stipulated facts to which all parties in interest agree.
+(a) Motions.
+Each motion for summary judgment must be accompanied by a separately filed statement of undisputed facts that must specify each of the material facts relied upon in support of the motion and which cites to the particular portions of any pleading, affidavit, declaration, deposition, interrogatory answer, admission or other evidence on which the party relies.
+The statement of undisputed facts will not be counted toward the applicable page limit in LR 9014(e)(1).
+The moving party also must file as an exhibit to the statement of undisputed facts all of the evidentiary documents that are cited in the moving papers.

+- (b) Stipulated Facts.
+All parties in interest may file jointly a stipulation setting forth a statement of stipulated facts to which all parties in interest agree.
 As to any stipulated facts, the parties so stipulating may state that their stipulations are entered into only for the purposes of the motion for summary judgment and are not intended to be otherwise binding. - (c) Opposition.
 Any party opposing a motion for summary judgment must be accompanied by a separately filed statement of disputed facts.
-The statement of undisputed facts must repeat the itemized facts in the Sstatement of Uundisputed Ffacts and admit those facts which that are undisputed and deny those which that are disputed, including with each denial a citation and cite-to the particular portions of any pleading, affidavit, declaration, deposition, interrogatory answer, admission or other document relied upon in support of that denial.
-The opposing party may also file a separate concise "Statement of Disputed Facts," and the source thereof in the record, of all additional material facts as to evidence on which there is a genuine issue precluding summary judgment. the party relies.
+The statement of undisputed facts must repeat the itemized facts in the statement of undisputed facts and admit those facts that are undisputed and deny those that are disputed and cite to the particular portions of any pleading, affidavit, declaration, deposition, interrogatory answer, admission or other evidence on which the party relies.
 The opposing party must file as an exhibit to its statement of undisputed facts all evidentiary documents that are cited in the opposing papers.
 If a need for discovery is asserted as a basis for denial of the motion, the party opposing the motion must provide a description of the particular facts on which discovery is to be had or the issues on which discovery is necessary.